google/domaintest/README.md

 `http://domaintest.みんな/echo?status=302&sleep=10&payload=http://www.example.com/`

 ###STASH
 The `stash` command instructs the Domain Test service to stash a response to the parameters specified in the request for later retrieval.
 It uses the same parameters as the `echo` command.
+A stashed payload is truncated after 10K.

 For example, the request below will stash the string 'stashed-narwhal'.